 South Korea's main media-related problem is the low quality of many outlets, rendering them unable to serve as facilitators of public debate or civic culture.
 Part of the problem here is the country's strong commercialism and associated weakness in political journalism.
-While the most prominent TV stations produce a mix of infotainment and quality information about government policies, the last four years have seen TV and radio organizations further shift their programming in the direction of entertainment and infotainment.
-Political programs have either been replaced or their teams shuffled.
+Newspapers and TV rely heavily on advertising revenues.
+Most prominent TV stations produce a mix of infotainment and quality information about government policies.
 Information on international events in particularly receives little coverage in the Korean news media.
-Moreover, some mass media outlets produce strongly politically biased reports, distorting the facts and obscuring the truth.
+The major newspapers clearly lean to the political right, although alternatives do exist.
+In general, political reporting tends to be framed as personalized power politics, diverting attention away from important political issues.
+The internet news sector is dominated by two major news portals, Naver and Daum, although there are alternatives such as Newstapa, an investigative journalism network.
+On a positive note, the media played an important role in uncovering and reporting on the political scandals during the last year of the Park Geun-hye administration.